Cryptkeeper/lightorama-protocol/README.md

 | 0x07 | Shimmer | Sets a channel to shimmer mode. |

 ## Commands
 All commands exist within a parent structure containing routing data, a command ID, and **possibly** additional metadata relative with a format relative to the command ID.
-Commands which do not have additional metadata should ommit the section entirely and should not send empty values.
+Commands which do not have additional metadata should omit the section entirely and should not send empty values.

 ### Parent Structure
 | Name/Value | Byte Length | Data Type | Description |